gillesvs/librelink/README.md

 ## Configuration is done in the UI

-You need à librelinkUp account to use this integration User must have accepted Abbott user agreement in the librelinkUp app for the integration to work.
+You need a librelinkUp account to use this integration User must have accepted Abbott user agreement in the librelinkUp app for the integration to work.

 - Use username (mail) and password of the librelinkUp account.